manen/signals/roadmap.md

     - isn't it gonna be slow as hell?
     - why would i do this how would i even pass the path along? do we bitshift it but then we'd need a null padding to know if we hit the end or not also this shit has a fixed capacity??? how would i even do that

+- forms in general
+  - forms will use regular events to communicate with each other

 ---

 - [ ] a lot of components that have to do with state probably shouldn't rush making them (text input, color picker)